 Addressing Heat Stress this Summer

 With summer quickly approaching, employers need to be aware of the risk of heat stress and how to prevent it.
-Excessively warm work conditions in industrial facilities and outside in construction sites not only pose dangers to employees but can also keep your facility from being OSHA compliant.
+Excessively warm work conditions in industrial facilities and outside construction sites not only pose dangers to employees but can also keep your facility from being OSHA-compliant.

 Heat stress is defined as the total amount of heat the body encounters.
 This includes not only the temperature and humidity in the environment, but also heat from work processes and machinery, inadequate air circulation, internal metabolic processes, and heat generated by muscles from physical exertion.
 These conditions are also considered to be risk factors that can increase an employee’s risk for a heat-related illness.